 home farm still survives today as the rear portion of Bede House.

 The old hamlet had High Street at its centre, but by 1837 Amble had acquired an

 entirely new main street.
 This was located on a new planned site to the east of

 Amble House.
-This new main street was called Queen Street, as Queen Victoria was
+This new main street was called Queen Street, as Queen Victoria

-Waterloo Inn and the Dock Hotel, both of which still survive today.
+such as the Waterloo Inn and the Dock Hotel, both of which still survive today.